christian-schulze/exp60/README.md

 - [Keyboard Matías](https://github.com/nstrappazzonc/keyboard)

-  This design uses the `atmega32u2au` MCU, which is crucial for fitting the MCU on my board.
+  This uses the `atmega32u2-au`, which is crucial for fitting the MCU and related traces on my PCB.